| Title: | Internal Fragment Identification from Top-Down Mass Spectrometry |

 corresponding redundant rownames (eg peptide sequence like 'BCD') will be conserved.
 However, information reflecting eg different peptide modifications must be stored separately.

-countChildrenParent( fragments, output = "count", silent = FALSE, callFrom = NULL )
+countChildrenParent( fragments, output = "count", silent = FALSE, debug = FALSE, callFrom = NULL )countChildrenParent( fragments, output = "count", silent = FALSE, debug = FALSE, callFrom = NULL )

 fragments |